THE MOST CONVINCING PRANK

 - "Then I had an idea.
 I cast my fishline, caught it, and reeled it in.
 Here it is."

 The number of cases proven to be caused by fire balloons is amazingly large.
-Every time a major flap happens, at least one fire balloon is found
+Every time a major

 As you can see, many of the antics of UFOs seen from the ground can be explained by fire balloons.
-By no means can they explain all sightings,

-but a large number of moving lights at night, or rings of lights, have been shown to be these devices.
+of lights, have been shown to be these devices.

 The type H fire balloon is a similar, but brighter device.
-It consists of one to four highway flares attached to a helium-filled
+It consists of one to four highway

-government-surplus weather balloon.
-These generally fly higher, and are seen over a wider area.
+and are seen over a wider area.

 LINKS: